CartoDB/cartodb/CONTRIBUTING.md

 Source code is located at `lib/assets/javascripts`.

-See [doc/frontend.md] for further details.
+See [doc/frontend.md](doc/frontend.md) for more in-depth documentation.

 Until our guidelines are publically available follow the existing file/directory and style structure.